COVID-19 vaccination in the Philippines: Janssen

 The first batch of Janssen COVID-19 vaccine under COVAX's facility from US donation, consisting of 1,606,600 doses, arrived on July 16, 2021.
 An additional shipment of 1,632,800 doses arrived on July 17.

 The procurement of Janssen COVID-19 vaccines are still under negotiations.

 Moderna

 In early March 2021, the Philippine government secured 20 million doses of Moderna's COVID-19 vaccine through a tripartite agreement with Moderna and the private sector led by businessman Enrique Razon.
 The first batch of Moderna's vaccine, consisting of 249,600 doses, arrived on June 27.
 More shipments are expected in July and August 2021.

 Sinopharm

 The first batch of the Sinopharm BIBP vaccine under the brand name Hayat-Vax arrived on August 11, consisting of 100,000 doses, donated by the United Arab Emirates.
-Another batch of the Sinopharm BIBP vaccine arrived on August 20–21, consisting 1,000,000 doses, donated by China.
+Another batch of the Sinopharm BIBP vaccine arrived on August 20–21, consisting of 1,000,000 doses, donated by China.

 The procurement of the Sinopharm vaccines are still under negotiations.